Best Waterfalls Near Toronto To Hike

 Tiffany Falls, Hamilton

 Tiffany Falls is a lovely 21-metre cascade waterfall.
 From the parking area, you hike approximately 10 minutes into the woods along a dirt pathway that crosses Tiffany Creek a couple of times.
-It’s an easy hike for most family members, but as with most of these areas, it’s not wheelchair accessible or easy to get to for the mobility impaired.
+It’s an easy hike for most family members, but as with most of these areas, it’s not wheelchair accessible or easy to get to for the mobility-impaired.

 This waterfall can be accessed all year long.
-In the winter when the falls are iced over, you can climb them with a climbing company from the area.
+In the winter, when the falls are iced over, you can climb them with a climbing company from the area.
 To get your photos, it is strongly recommended that you utilize the wooden platform that gives you a great view of the falls and stay out of the water.

 Parking is in high demand.
 The cost is $5 and is limited.
 On busy days, a by-law officer will ticket vehicles that are not parked in proper spots or did not pay for parking.

-Smokey Hollow Falls
+Smokey Hollow Falls, Waterdown

-Parking here is free.
 Be cautious of staying ON the trail.
 Venturing off the trail is dangerous and could get you a trespassing citation.

 In case you have not figured it out, one of my favourite Canadian winter activities is waterfall chasing!
-Some people might think that the only time to be viewing waterfalls, or be anywhere near the base of them is summertime.
+Some people might think that the only time to be viewing waterfalls, or be anywhere near the base of them, is summertime.
 There is something truly majestic and absolutely beautiful about chasing waterfalls in winter and it’s an experience I wouldn’t trade for the world.

 I took my kids on a tour of some of the above-mentioned waterfalls.
 Check out the video below!

 Please plan on packing out any trash and litter that you bring in.
 Respect the trails and the people who maintain them.
 Waterfalls are located in environmentally sensitive areas – please stay on marked designated trails and obey closure signs.
+Remember to respect nature, stay safe on the trails, and most importantly, enjoy these waterfalls’ refreshing escape.

 I had no idea Toronto was such a waterfall haven!
 What a great collection… this could keep you busy for quite some time.
 And I thought Toronto was just a big city!
 Ha!
 Thanks for putting all of this together and sharing it!